themeblvd/theme-blvd-sliders/readme.txt

 = 1.2.2 =

-* Minor fix to work with updated Bootstrap grid system in Theme Blvd framework v2.5+.
+* Fixes for themes with Theme Blvd Framework 2.5+
+* Removed "3D Carousel" slider type for themes with Theme Blvd Framework 2.5+

 = 1.2.1 =